photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are using an [incompatible browser](browsers.md) (try another browser)
 - [ ] JavaScript is disabled in your browser settings, so you only see the splash screen (enable it)
 - [ ] JavaScript was disabled by a browser plugin (disable it or add an exception)
-- [ ] Your browser cannot communicate properly with the server, e.g. because a [Reverse Proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
+- [ ] Your browser cannot communicate properly with the server, e.g. because a [reverse proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
 - [ ] HTTP security headers prevent the app from loading in a frame (override them)
 - [ ] An ad blocker or other plugins block requests (disable them or add an exception)
 - [ ] There is a problem with your network connection (test if other sites work)